volshhhh/Hausdorff/Min distance between Packed point and Normal Box/README.md

 The code using AVX-512 is implemented similarly to the code in pure C++, with vector instructions speeding it up from ~13ns to ~6ns.

-The project was completed by Dmitry Volkovets and Mikhail Naumovich, FPMI BSU, 1st course, 1st group, 2023/2024.
+The project was completed by Dmitry Volkovets and Mikhail Naumovich, FAMCS BSU, 1st course, 1st group, 2023/2024.